serialport/website/docs/api-serialport.md

 > Most of the api is covered in the [Stream Interface](api-stream.md) docs.

 Historically this was the only package involved and it contained everything.
-Since version 7 the internals have been split into their own modules and be required separately allowing a user to only install what they require.
+Since version 7 the internals have been split into their own modules and can be required separately, allowing a user to only install what they need.

 This allows for smaller installs and alternative interfaces, bindings and parsers.